SeattleTestbed/docs/EducationalAssignments/LeftPadPartThree.md

 # Fixing your security layer

 In this assignment you will analyze the bugs in your security layer from [Part One](https://github.com/SeattleTestbed/docs/blob/master/EducationalAssignments/LeftPadPartOne.md) and fix them.
 You may want to use test cases from [Part Two](https://github.com/SeattleTestbed/docs/blob/master/EducationalAssignments/LeftPadPartTwo.md) to help identify these bugs.
-Finally, you will write a report discussing the different classes of bugs that your code had, and why.